What Is Business Management? Definition, Types, Career & More

 Service Management

 Service management involves coordinating and overseeing various interconnected activities that comprise a service.
 This requires conceptualizing, designing, delivering, supporting, and improving end-to-end services to ensure seamless customer experiences and meet business objectives.
+One key approach is leveraging chatbot technology to automate customer interactions, handle common inquiries, and support more efficient service delivery.
+By utilizing the best chatbot builders, companies can develop tailored chatbot solutions that integrate into help desk systems, product return processes, and loyalty programs, ensuring seamless, positive customer experiences.

 IT Management